AdaptureAcademy/PythonScriptingLab1Beginner/README.md

     1. Download the latest version of Python from [here](https://www.python.org/downloads/).
     2. Run the installer and follow the instructions.
-    3. Make sure to check the box that says "Add Python to PATH".
+    3. Make sure to check the box that says "Add Python to PATH."
-    4. Click "Install Now".
+    4. Click "Install Now."
-    5. Once the installation is complete, click "Close".
+    5. Once the installation is complete, click "Close."
     6. Open Command Prompt and type `python --version` to check if Python is installed correctly.
     7. If the version is displayed, you have successfully installed Python.
     8. If the version is not displayed, you may have to restart your computer and try again.